archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/01 SET-UP AND INSTALLATION/Set-Up-and-Installation.rst

 2. Save the directory to your chosen location.
 Make a note of this location.
 For example: C:\Users\Public\Desktop\kryoflux_2.51_windows

 ^^^^^^^^^^^^^^^^^^^^^^
 USING MAC...
 ^^^^^^^^^^^^^^^^^^^^^^

+1. Download the JDK Java Runtime Platform files from the Oracle website: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html.

+2. Run the JDK dmg file (it will have a name similar to this: jdk-8ku121-macosx-x64.dmg).

+3. Download the KryoFlux software from the KryoFlux website: http://kryoflux.com/?page=download.

+4. Save the downloaded KryoFlux file to your chosen location.
+Make a note of this location (MacOSX will place the download in the following path by default, ~/Downloads/kryoflux_2.62_macosx).

+5. Unzip the downloaded file and navigate to the dtc folder.

+6. Install DTC

+	- Double-click KryoFlux.mpkg (see figure 2);
+	- Follow prompts to install the software.

+///////////////////INSERT FIGURE 2 [ON P. 8] HERE /////////////////////////////////

+*Figure 2: If using MacOSX, double-click KryoFlux.mpkg to install DTC.*

+**NOTE:** You will need administrator rights to the computer to install the package.

+**NOTE:** If you receive an unidentified developer warning (see figure 3) when trying to install the package, right click on the package and choose "Open" from the menu and then choose "Open" from the pop-up window.

+///////////////////INSERT FIGURE 3 [ON P. 8] HERE /////////////////////////////////

+*Figure 3: The unidentified developer MacOSX warning.*

 ^^^^^^^^^^^^^^^^^^^^^^
 USING LINUX...
 ^^^^^^^^^^^^^^^^^^^^^^

+1. Download the Linux .tar file containing KryoFlux driver and DTC files from the KryoFlux website: http://kryoflux.com/?page=download

+2. Save the .tar file and then use Archive Manager to extract the directory to your chosen location.
+Make a note of this location (for example, ~/Downloads/kryoflux_2.6_linux).

+3. Launch a terminal window.

+4. In the terminal window, type the following three commands (each followed by the Enter key) to install libusb and the JDK Java Runtime Platform:

+	``sudo apt-get install libusb-1.0-0-dev``

+	``sudo apt-get install libusb-dev``

+	``sudo apt-get install openjdk-7-jre``

+If they are already installed, the system will tell you that your version is up to date.